ltspicer/dxf2gcode.linux.installer/readme.txt

 Then follow the instructions.
 The script will install all necessary packages and dxf2gcode automatically.

 Python 3.7 or higher is required.
 Is checked by the script.
-This script is tested on Linux Mint 20.3 mate and Lubuntu 20.04.4
+This script is tested on Debian 10 & 11 with Gnome, Linux Mint 20.3 mate and Lubuntu 20.04.4

 Let me know if something doesn't work.

 Support: https://www.ltspiceusers.ch/#dxf2gcode.68

-If error (e.g. Debian 11):

-Could not find a version that satisfies the requirement PyQt5-Qt5>=5.15.2 (from pyqt5) (from versions: ) No matching distribution found for PyQt5-Qt5>=5.15.2 (from pyqt5)

-replace the line 58

-pip3 install --user pyqt5

-with

-pip3 install --user PyQt5==5.12.2

-and comment line 27

-set -e

-like

-#set -e